Creation Museum: Attendance

 AiG had projected that the museum would have 250,000 visitors in its first year of operation, but officials said that number was achieved in just over five months.
 In its first year of operation, 404,000 people visited the Creation Museum.
 In 2012, Cincinnati CityBeat reported that, from July 1, 2011, to June 30, 2012, Museum attendance had dropped to 254,074, a 10 percent drop from the previous year and the fourth straight year of declining attendance.
 AiG officials cited the poor economy and high gas prices as reasons for the decline.
 By mid-2015, 2.4 million people (about 300,000 visitors average over 8 years) had visited the museum.

 In 2016 Slate.com reported that public schools were taking students on field trips to the museum, citing planned or completed trips to the museum by schools in Kentucky, Ohio, and Pennsylvania.
 The Freedom From Religion Foundation (FFRF) wrote letters to the schools in question, demanding that the trips be cancelled, or in cases where they had already occurred, not be repeated.
 In July 2016, in response to FFRF's letters to schools, Ham posted on his blog that student groups would be admitted at $1 per child and no charge for accompanying teachers."

 In 2017, AiG reported that in the year since its other attraction, the Ark Encounter, opened, the Creation Museum saw over 800,000 visitors, nearly triple the annual average of 300,000 visitors.
-In April 2021, the Creation Museum and Ark Encounter were preparing to welcome their 10 millionth visitor altogether.
+In April 2021, the Creation Museum and Ark Encounter welcomed their 10 millionth visitor altogether.